rhdunn/cainteoir-engine/docs/api/src/text.md

 Create a phoneme stream object.
 @aRules               The letter to phoneme rules to use.
-@aExceptionDictionary Pronunciation of words that are mispronounced by \p aRules.
+@aExceptionDictionary Pronunciation of words that are mispronounced by `aRules`.

 @return The phoneme stream object.